haleyrp1803/Black-Eyed-Peas/README.md

        title="Tiebou yapp niébé"
        author="LA CUISINE SÉNÉGALAISE DE ASTOU">

 On brutal American plantations, Hoppin’ John was not like it is today.
 The enslaved grew crops from Africa in their subsistence gardens for cooking.
-Whites saw black-eyed peas as a lowly food meant to feed livestock and the enslaved, and so they seemed to fit in alongside the pork scraps used to cook Hoppin’ John. [^ref ] Enslaved women were often made to cook for the planter’s family as well as their own.
-This is how African foodstuffs like the black-eyed pea, mustard, collard greens, etc. were introduced, and eventually accepted into, the southern diet at large.
-By the 19th century, white women began including black recipes in their homemaker cookbooks, of course, without crediting the women who pioneered them. [^ref ]
+The white ruling class saw black-eyed peas as a lowly food meant to feed livestock and the enslaved, and so they seemed to fit in alongside the pork scraps used to cook Hoppin’ John. [^ref ] Enslaved women were often made to cook for the planter’s family as well as their own.
+This is how African foodstuffs like the black-eyed pea, mustard, collard greens, etc. were introduced, and eventually accepted into, the Southern diet at large.
+By the 19th century, white women began including Black recipes in their homemaker cookbooks, of course, without crediting the women who pioneered them. [^ref ]
 <param ve-image
        label="Hoppin' John at Brenda's Meat & Three for good luck.
 San Francisco, CA." description="Image of Hoppin' John"